 This book is now yours – Q&A with Jon P Bloch

-Many of the reviewers of My Memories of a Future Life say in effect that the book is sort about reincarnation but not really.
-As the author, what was your intent in using the concept of reincarnation?
+Many of the reviewers of My Memories of a Future Life say the book is about reincarnation … and also not.
+As the author, what was your intent?

 I’ve always been fascinated by the mythos of reincarnation.
-What a thrilling idea – that a person’s talents, loves or inexplicable injuries might be echoes from a previous life.
-Even better, they might start remembering it, with the right trigger.
-Romantic though that is, I don’t believe it.
-But that doesn’t diminish my sense of wonder – either about the stories themselves or the power they have for people.
+What a thrilling idea – that a person’s talents, loves or inexplicable pain might be echoes from a previous life.
+Even better, this might be remembered, with the right trigger.
 The world we live in is bewildering and amazing, and so are we.

 Is the main character, Carol Lear, intended as a sort of everywoman?

 What an interesting question.
-As a novelist I start with specific characters who have problems that will become the most profound challenges of their lives.
+As a novelist I start with specific characters with problems that will become the most profound challenges of their lives.
 On one level, Carol is hardly an everywoman because her life has been unusual – she is a concert pianist.
-But the impulse that started her on that path, and ultimately gets her into trouble, is certainly universal – she wants a place to belong and to feel loved.
-The reason she interested me is because she is enacting something that many of us are struggling with.
+But the impulse that started her on that path, and ultimately gets her into trouble, is universal – she wants a place to belong and to feel loved.
+As we all do.

 Carol herself started with the crucial question – who would explore a future life?
 Why?

-She does it as a reaction to despair.
+She does it from despair.
 When a mysterious injury stops her playing, she believes her life is over.
 Not just her career, her whole identity.
-She goes to a hypnotist who offers to help by enabling her to experience other incarnations and she ends up seeing herself in a future lifetime.
-At first she shrugs it off as nonsense – albeit beguiling nonsense – but she soon feels drawn to explore further, especially as her future self is carrying oblique scars from her life now.
+She goes to a hypnotist and ends up seeing herself in a future lifetime.
+At first she shrugs it off as nonsense, but sees her future self is carrying oblique scars from her life now.
 These scars ultimately go to the core of what is trapping her.

 The interviewer, Jon P Bloch, is an Amazon top reviewer.